CodeWithEJAY/CodeWithEJAY/README.md

 </div>

 ## 👋 About Me
+- 🎓 2nd Year BS Computer Science Student at *Laguna State Polytechnic University - Los Baños*
 - 💻 Aspiring *Full-Stack Developer* and *Software Engineer*
-- 🧠 BS Computer Science Student at *Laguna State Polytechnic University*
-- 🛠 *Adobe Photoshop*, *Figma*
+- 🛠 *Adobe Photoshop*, *Figma*, *Git*, *Vercel*
 - 📚 Learning *Java*, *Python*, and *C#*

+- I’m passionate about continuous learning, problem-solving, and creating efficient, user-focused solutions.
+Open to opportunities that will help me grow and contribute in the field of software development.

 ## 🔗 Connect With Me